 Fortnum & Mason

+No doubt this is one of the best afternoon tea in London.
 No one understands tea quite like luxury tea brand Fortnum & Mason.
 The elegant salon was originally opened by Her Majesty The Queen, to mark her Diamond Jubilee, so it holds a place close to the British heart.

 Diners can expect to enjoy Fortnum & Mason’s impeccable tea served in the finest of china, alongside a first-class menu all laid out on white linen tablecloths with decorative roses on every table.
-Choose between their iconic selections, from a sweet option complete with scones and finger sponges, to an exclusively savory platter of sandwiches and quiches – or opt for High Tea, a mix of all the goodness of both!
+Choose between their iconic selections, from a sweet option complete with scones and finger sponges to an exclusively savory platter of sandwiches and quiches – or opt for High Tea, a mix of all the goodness of both!

 Fourth Floor, Fortnum & Mason, 181 Piccadilly, St. James’s, W1A 1ER